Skip to content

 PYTHONPATH=. python main.py db upgrade heads

-Step 5 - Install orchestrator client
+Step 5 - Install orchestrator frontend

 Install the orchestrator client in the parent directory of the example-orchestrator: